 In addition, we continue to focus on foreclosure alternatives for borrowers who are unable to retain their homes.
 Foreclosure alternatives may be more appropriate if the borrower has experienced a significant adverse change in financial condition due to events such as unemployment or reduced income, divorce, or unexpected issues like medical bills and is therefore no longer able to make the required mortgage payments.
-To avoid foreclosure and satisfy the first-lien mortgage obligation, our servicers work with a borrower to accept a deed-in-lieu of foreclosure, whereby the borrower voluntarily conveys title to the property to Fannie Mae, or to sell the home prior to foreclosure in a short sale, whereby the borrower sells the home for less than the full amount owed to Fannie Mae under the mortgage debt.
+To avoid foreclosure and satisfy the first-lien mortgage obligation, our servicers work with a borrower to accept a deed-in-lieu of foreclosure, whereby the borrower voluntarily conveys title to the property to Fannie Mae, or to sell the home prior to foreclosure in a short sale, whereby the borrower sells the home for less than the full amount owed to Fannie Mae under the mortgage loan.
 These alternatives are designed to reduce our credit losses while helping borrowers avoid having to go through a foreclosure.
-We work to obtain the highest price possible for the properties sold in short sales and, in 2017, we received aggregate net sales proceeds from our short sale transactions representing approximately 75% of the aggregate unpaid principal balance of the mortgage loans secured by the properties sold in those transactions, compared with aggregate net sales proceeds representing approximately 74% in 2016.
+We work to maximize the sales prices for the properties sold in short sales and, in 2014, we received net sales proceeds from our short sale transactions equal to 72% of the loans' unpaid principal balance, compared with 67% in 2013.
 The existence of a second lien may limit our ability to provide borrowers with loan workout options, particularly those that are part of our foreclosure prevention efforts; however, we are not required to contact a second lien holder to obtain their approval prior to providing a borrower with a loan modification.